Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Second-order nonlinear thermoelectric effects

-For TRS systems driven by an electric field $\mathbf{E}$ or temperature gradient \CV $\mathbf {{\nabla} T}$ \CIV, we can write the charge current $ \mathbf{J}_{e}$ and heat current $\mathbf{J}_{Q}$ \CV in component form \CIV as \cite{Li2017Nonlinear,Itskov2025Tensor,Ortix2021,Du2021a,Yang2020,Costi2010}
+For TRS systems driven by an electric field $\mathbf{E}$ or temperature gradient $\mathbf {{\nabla} T}$ , we can write the charge current $ \mathbf{J}_{e}$ and heat current $\mathbf{J}_{Q}$ in component form as \cite{Li2017Nonlinear,Itskov2025Tensor,Ortix2021,Du2021a,Yang2020,Costi2010}

-\CV \CIV \CV where $a, b, c \in \{x, y, z\}$ denote the Cartesian indices, with the Einstein summation convention implied for repeated indices ($b, c$). ${J}^{E(T)}_{e,a}$ represents the $a$-th component of response electric currents driving by $\mathbf{E}$ ($\mathbf {{\nabla} T}$), and ${J}^{E(T)}_{Q,a}$ corresponds to the $a$-th component of response heat currents driving by $\mathbf{E}$ ($\mathbf {{\nabla} T}$). \CIV \CV $\sigma_{abc}$, $\alpha_{abc}$, $\tilde{\alpha}_{abc} $, and $\kappa_{abc}$ \CIV are the second-order electric, thermoelectric, electric-thermal and thermal coefficients, respectively.
+where $a, b, c \in \{x, y, z\}$ denote the Cartesian indices, with the Einstein summation convention implied for repeated indices ($b, c$). ${J}^{E(T)}_{e,a}$ represents the $a$-th component of response electric currents driving by $\mathbf{E}$ ($\mathbf {{\nabla} T}$), and ${J}^{E(T)}_{Q,a}$ corresponds to the $a$-th component of response heat currents driving by $\mathbf{E}$ ($\mathbf {{\nabla} T}$). $\sigma_{abc}$, $\alpha_{abc}$, $\tilde{\alpha}_{abc} $, and $\kappa_{abc}$ are the second-order electric, thermoelectric, electric-thermal and thermal coefficients, respectively.
 It should be noted that Eq. (\ref{eq1}) does not take into account the mixed second-order terms of driving electric field and temperature gradient \cite{Nakai2019,Yamaguchi2024,Yang2025,Yamaguchi2024a}, which we will consider in future work.

 In order to better describe the response effects of real materials, we consider three major contributions to the response, as illustrated in Fig. \ref{Fig.1} \cite{Du2019,Papaj2021,Zhou2022,Qiang2023}.
-After some steps of derivation (see \cite{sm} for more details), Table \ref{table1} shows the organized form of the three transport coefficients expressed as \cite{Du2019,Papaj2021}
+After some steps of derivation (see Appendix \ref{App:Derivation of Second-Order Nonlinear Thermoelectric Effects} for more details), \CV we introduce the C-function, e.g. $C_{m_1,m_2}^{\text{in/sj/sk}}$, to unify the second-order transport coefficients \cite{Du2019,Papaj2021} in a compact form as shown in Table \ref{table1}\CIV,